 Red clover is rich in phytoestrogens as well, which helps counter anxiety by increasing estrogen levels when they are low.
 Also, it has been used for menopause symptoms.

-Lavender is a calming herb that has been used to treat a number of menopausal symptoms, like anxiety and insomnia, because of its soothing and sedative properties.
+Lavender is a calming herb that has been used to treat a number of menopausal symptoms thanks to its soothing and sedative properties.
+Research has shown the effectiveness of lavender aromatherapy for anxiety and depression.1

 This herb is a popular for treating anxiety episodes because of its stress reducing effects.
 It is often combined with valerian to manage anxiety and insomnia.